groupme/em-apn/README.md

       EM::APN.push(token, :alert => "Hello world")
     end

-Using this interface, you need to set some environment variables so that EM::APN can find your SSL certificates:
+Using this interface, the easiest way to configure the connection is by setting some environment variables so that EM::APN can find your SSL certificates:

     ENV["APN_KEY"]  = "/path/to/key.pem"
     ENV["APN_CERT"] = "/path/to/cert.pem"

 Also, by default, the library connects to Apple's sandbox push server.
 If you want to connect to the production server, simply set the `APN_ENV` environment variable to `production`:

     ENV["APN_ENV"] = "production"

-And yes, it's environment variable heavy since this is originally destined for Heroku.
-The simple interface takes care of setting up and re-using a single, persistent connection to Apple's servers, but doesn't give you a way to setup callbacks for any replies.
-For that level of control, use the EM::APN::Client class directly.
+This simple interface takes care of setting up and re-using a single, persistent connection to Apple's servers, and re-connects on demand if the connection is dropped.

+It's also possible to create a connection manually, and currently, this is the only option if you want to attach a callback for data returned by Apple:

     EM.run do
       @client = EM::APN::Client.connect(
-        :host => "gateway.push.apple.com",
-        :port => 2195,
         :key  => "/path/to/key.pem",
         :cert => "/path/to/cert.pem"
       )